varl/cv/README.md

 I run a company registered in Sweden called [vardevs](http://www.vardevs.se).
 I don't do much with it except host sites, buy domains, administer servers and the occasional development and operations for friends and family.
 It's an ongoing learning experiment about how a company works and has taught me about taxes, VAT, inter-country invoices, book keeping and publishing yearly reports.

 All-in-all _curious_ is a word I would not mind being applied to my personality.
+Currently I am exploring: Clojure, Go, and Elm.

 ## What's happened recently?
 - Consulting, last 3 customers: